dblqr/arch/README.md

 The environment will use four AWS accounts under a single AWS Organization:

-- **Management Account** – centralized governance, billing, and global policy enforcement.
+- **Management Account** – Centralized governance, billing, and global policy enforcement.

-- **Test Account** – isolated environment for PR Envs, functional and integration testing and Dev Deploys.
+- **Test Account** – Used for PR Env testing and Dev Deploys.

-- **Pre-prod Account** – staging environment mirroring production for performance and release validation.
+- **Pre-prod Account** – Staging environment mirroring production for performance and release validation.

-- **Production Account** – isolated, least-privilege environment for live workloads.
+- **Production Account** – Isolated, least-privilege environment for live workloads.

 This access model provides granular control of user onboarding and offboarding by integrating with IAM Identity Center (AWS SSO) or external identity providers such as Okta.
 Permission sets can be centrally defined and assigned per account, reducing operational overhead while maintaining strict boundaries.